FaceTracer: Unveiling Source Identities from Swapped Face Images and Videos for Fraud Prevention: Experiment

 While most contemporary face-swapping methods primarily operate at the image level as mentioned in Section~\ref{sec:fs}, we also evaluate \name's performance on swapped face video with the most commonly-used dataset FF++~\cite{ffpp} that contains videos generated from four face-swapping methods: DeepFakes~\cite{deepfakes}, FaceSwap~\cite{faceswap}, Face2Face~\cite{face2face}, and NeuralTexture~\cite{neuraltexture}.
 In contrast to some other video forgery datasets~\cite{dfdc,CelebDF,dfo}, FF++ labels the identity of the source and target person used in face-swapping rather than just the binary label of real or fake.
 Moreover, none of the identities in the FF++ dataset overlap with those in the CelebA-HQ dataset.
 Therefore, evaluation on FF++ can demonstrate transferablity of \name.

 Table~\ref{tab:dataset} provides a detailed breakdown of the dataset construction for \name, showing how each face-swapping method contributes to the dataset.
 In Samples column, we list the number of swapped content+raw content.
+As we mentioned in Section~\ref{sec:defender}, \name should extract the correct identity information from un-swapped faces, thus we add some raw content into the test set, which are selected from those identities that produced the swapped face images in the test set.

 \textbf{The Baseline and Evaluation Metrics.} We utilized the most commonly used identity information extractor, ArcFace\cite{arcface}, with a backbone of ResNet18 trained on MS1M~\cite{ms1m} dataset as our baseline \textbf{B}.
 Since \name could be treated as a face identification system, we use the \textbf{Top-\textit{k} Accuracy (Top-\textit{k} ACC)} as the evaluation metric.
 This metric denotes the rate at which the correct label is among the top \textit{k} labels predicted (ranked by similarity scores) by the face identification model.
 A higher Top-\textit{k} ACC means that the extracted identity information can more effectively trace the source person.